 Herpes simplex virus

 Another cause of erythema multiforme is mycoplasma pneumonia, a contagious respiratory infection with Mycoplasma pneumoniae bacteria.
-In children, erythema multiforme is a complication in 2 to 10 percent of mycoplasma pneumonia cases.
+In children, erythema multiforme is a complication in

 If doctors suspect mycoplasma pneumonia to be the cause of erythema multiforme, they are likely to treat it immediately.